ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radarimage-datamart_en.md

 __Based on PRECIPET__

-The product is available every 10 minutes, and for the last 48 hr.
+The product is available for the last 48 hr, every 10 minutes for C-Band radars and every 6 minutes for S-Band radars.

 * YYYMMDDHHmm_XXX_24_HR_ACCUM_MM.gif